-To qualify for the Value Pass or ten (10) non-peak day tickets (hereafter referred to as “voucher(s)”) the homeowner or landlord must first apply to the T4T housing program.
+To qualify for the incentives (hereafter referred to as “voucher(s)”) the homeowner or landlord must first apply to the T4T housing program.
 A landlord must apply and be accepted into the program prior to filling vacancies.
 Agreements made with tenants prior to signing up with the program are not eligible for the voucher(s).

-The duration of the rental term, if less than 6 months, must be for a reasonable majority of a seasonal employee’s working commitment for MHM/CSMR.
-Additionally, long term leases are eligible for the program as MHM and CSMR employ year-round staff and seasonal staff that wish to remain in the area in the non-operational seasons.
+The duration of the rental term, if less than 6 months, must be for a reasonable majority of a seasonal employee’s working commitment to MHM/CSMR.
+Additionally, long term leases are eligible for the program as MHM and CSMR employ year-round staff and seasonal staff who wish to remain in the area beyond the winter seasons.
 The duration of a lease should be mutually agreed upon between the tenant and landlord/homeowner.
-Human Resources reserves the right to review and revoke a landlord or homeowner’s voucher(s) if the rental agreement with an employee is terminated early without cause.
+Mt.
+Hood Meadows reserves the right to review and revoke a landlord or homeowner’s voucher(s) if the rental agreement with an employee is terminated early without cause.

-Once the application is received and approved by Human Resources, you will be notified via e-mail and the rental will be added to a list available to MHM/CSMR employees who have committed to a full or part time job.
-This program excludes children and relatives of landlords/homeowners and limited commitment employees.
+Once the application is received and approved, you will be notified via email and the rental will be added to a list available to MHM/CSMR employees who have committed to a full or part time job.

 Employees will contact you if they are interested in your rental.
 The landlord/homeowner is responsible for the screening and lease signing process.
-You are encouraged to check with Human Resources to ensure the applicant has been offered a job with Mt Hood Meadows and is a qualified tenant with the program.
+You are encouraged to check with the Human Resources department to ensure the applicant has been offered a job with Mt.
+Hood Meadows and is a qualified tenant with the program.
 Human Resources can be contacted by emailing email@example.com.

 In certain circumstances, you may not be able to meet face to face with tenants before their desired move-in date.
 Some employees are moving to the area from all across the nation.
 Skype, Facetime, or any other method to discuss the rental situation can go a long way in finding the tenant right for you.

-Once the vacancy is filled the homeowner or landlord must notify Human Resources by submitting a signed copy of the rental agreement and a signed release of liability form.
-The Release of Liability Form will be provided electronically in the application confirmation e-mail, or can be mailed by request.
+Once the vacancy is filled the homeowner or landlord must notify T4T Program Coordinator by submitting a signed copy of the rental agreement and a signed Release of Liability form.
+The Release of Liability form will be provided electronically in the application confirmation email, or can be mailed by request.
 The lease agreement must clearly contain the lease terms and dated signature of both the tenant and landlord.
-Human Resources will verify the tenant qualifies for the program.
-If you rent to an individual who has not been approved by Human Resources, you are not eligible to receive the voucher(s).
+The T4T Program Coordinator will verify the tenant qualifies for the program.
+If you rent to an individual who has not been approved by T4T Program Coordinator, you are not eligible to receive the voucher(s).

-If the rental is filled with someone who is not a qualified MHM or CSMR employee,please contact the HR department to have your rental removed from our list.
+If the rental is filled with someone who is not a qualified MHM or CSMR employee please contact the Human Resources department to have your rental removed from our list.

-The Voucher(s) will be issued if all requirements of the program have been met:
+The voucher(s) will be issued when all of the following requirements of the program have been met:

-1) You have applied and have been approved as a T4T landlord/rental and,
+1. You have applied and have been approved as a T4T landlord/rental

-3) The tenant contacted you via the T4T listing and,
+3. The tenant contacted you via the T4T listing

-3) You have submitted a copy of the lease agreement with a signed release of liability.
+4. You have submitted a copy of the lease agreement with a signed Release of Liability

-Human Resources will wait to fulfill all vouchers until the tenant employee’s first day of work.
-Vouchers take 5-7 business days to process.
+Human Resources will wait to fulfill all voucher(s) until the tenant employee’s first day of work.
+Voucher(s) take up to two weeks to process.

-To apply, fill out an application at our online form.
+To apply, please fill out the application here.